drjcode02/healthcare_sql_project/README.md

 Data Summary : Hospital operations rooms utilization data for the booked procedures.

-Analysis objective: To do exploratory analysis and proving insights on usage of operation rooms to encounter the procedures.
+Analysis objective: To do exploratory analysis and providing insights on usage of operation rooms to encounter the procedures.

 Data definition :